Scott Storch

 Scott Spencer Storch (born December 16, 1973) is an American record producer and songwriter.
-He started off as a keyboardist for the group the Roots.
+Storch began his career as part of Philadelphia-based hip hop band the Roots, which he joined as a keyboardist prior to the release of their 1993 debut album, Organix.
+He provided the keyboard riff and co-composed Dr. Dre's 1999 single "Still D.R.E.," and contributed in a similar role to several of the rapper's productions during late 1990s and early 2000s.
+Storch expanded his solo production work into the 2000s; he was credited on five Billboard Hot 100-number one singles—Beyoncé's "Baby Boy," Terror Squad's "Lean Back," 50 Cent's "Candy Shop," Mario's "Let Me Love You" and Chris Brown's "Run It!"—among other similarly successful chart entries throughout the remaining decade.
+Storch has been nominated for four Grammy Awards.

 Early life

 Storch was born on Long Island, New York.
 He was raised in South Florida and Philadelphia, Pennsylvania.
 His mother, Joyce Yolanda Storch, was a singer signed to Philadelphia's Cameo-Parkway Records under the stage name Joyce Carol, and is of Lithuanian Jewish heritage.
 His father, Phil Storch, was a court reporter.
 His uncle, Jeremy Storch, was a founder of soul-rock band the Vagrants and wrote songs recorded by Dave Mason and Eddie Money.
 Storch's parents divorced in 1983.

 Storch attended elementary school in Sunrise and middle school in Davie, Florida.
 In the middle of his freshman year, he left South Florida to join his father in the Philadelphia area, and attended high school in Bensalem, Pennsylvania.
-After dropping out of high school in the ninth grade, Storch was expelled from home at the age of 16.
+After dropping out of high school in the ninth grade, Storch was expelled from home at age 16.
 By age 18, he was living with his father in Cherry Hill, New Jersey.

-Some publications have written that Storch was born in Canada, but in 2010 the Miami New Times wrote a denial under the title "Scott Storch is not Canadian."
+Some publications have written that Storch was born in Canada, but in 2010 the Miami New Times wrote a denial under the title "Scott Storch is not Canadian".